mebjas/mebjas.github.io/_posts/2020-12-30-how-to-get-commodity-price-in-google-sheet.md

 | Rhodium | =Dollar(metalsApi("XRH")) | $16650.00 |
 | Error condition | =Dollar(metalsApi("")) | #VALUE! |

-_*The values are from the date I wrote this article._ The data here might be slightly delayed as expected due to caching with the timeout of 5 minutes.
+_*The values are from the date I wrote this article._ The data here might be slightly delayed as expected due to caching.

 ** This is just for reference, it's not an artifact of the `AppScript`.